Cardiopulmonary Rehabilitation and Wellness Exercise Services

 At the end of the program, you will have an exit interview to summarize your participation and goal achievement.
 It also aids in future plans for a continued healthy lifestyle change.
 Your final summary report is also sent to your doctor.

-Most health insurances cover cardiac rehabilitation partial or fully if you have a qualifying diagnosis.
+Most health insurances cover cardiopulmonary rehabilitation partial or fully if you have a qualifying diagnosis.
 Depending upon your insurance coverage, your length of participation may differ.